serverlessworkflow/specification/specification.md

 The `invoke` property defines how the function is invoked (sync or async).
 Default value of this property is `sync`, meaning that workflow execution should wait until the function completes.
 If set to `async`, workflow execution should just invoke the function and should not wait until its completion.
-Note that in this case the action does not produce any results and the associated actions actionDataFilter as well as its retry definition, if defined, should be ignored.
+Note that in this case the action does not produce any results and the associated actions dataFilter as well as its retry definition, if defined, should be ignored.
 In addition, functions that are invoked async do not propagate their errors to the associated action definition and the workflow state, meaning that any errors that happen during their execution cannot be handled in the workflow states